Oral History Group

 The course is suitable for applicants who are:

 - Considering developing an oral history project as a service for people with life-limiting illnesses.
 The course will provide awareness of what’s involved rather than equip participants to start a project as a service for patients.
-If you are seeking to do this, we can offer support (NB funding required).
+If you are seeking to do this, support is available (NB funding required)